Etelis/Operation-Systems-Exercises/Exercise 2/Part2.md

 2. **Process Writing:**
    - Each child process should print a specified message to `stdout` a specified number of times using the provided `write_message` function.
-   - The order in which the child processes write should follow the order provided in the command-line arguments.

 3. **Synchronization Lock:**
    - Implement a locking mechanism using `lockfile.lock` to ensure that only one process can write to the file at a time.